TheOdinProject/curriculum/html_css/intermediate_css/css_math_functions.md

 2. the ideal value (80vw)
 3. the largest value (60rem)

-The `clamp()` CCS function uses these values to set the smallest value, ideal value and largest value.
+The `clamp()` CSS function uses these values to set the smallest value, ideal value and largest value.
 In the above example, this would mean the smallest acceptable font-size would be 320px and the largest would be 60rem.
-The middle value of 80vw would be the ideal font-size.
+The ideal font-size would be 80vw.

 ### Assignment